-To end hunger and related illness, particularly, in the Bronx County of New York City by providing short and long-term helpful activities that empower families to overcome obstacles that could have prevented them from living a fully healthy and independent lives and be respected as effective contributors to their communities.
+To end hunger and related illness worldwide by providing short and long-term helpful activities that empower families to overcome obstacles that could have prevented them from living fully healthy and independent lives and be respected as effective contributors to their communities.

 Christ Disciples International Ministries, Inc (CDIM) is a 501 (C) (3) organization.
-We are located in the Bronx’s Community District (CD) #3, within the 16th Congregational District of New York State.
-Our independent and diverse board of directors, composed of professional women and men is responsible for our policies' formulation, fiscal guidance and ongoing management oversight.
+We are located in the Bronx’s Community District (CD) #7, within the 16th Congregational District of New York State.
+Our independent and diverse board of directors, composed of professional women and men is responsible for our policies' formulation, fiscal guidance, and ongoing management oversight.

 Aside from caring for the spiritual needs of our community, we also pay a significant attention to their health and social needs through our vibrant social service activities.
 Our services are open to everyone regardless of religion, sexual orientation or national origin.

 Our social service program, initially, began in 2006 designed to meet the needs of our community, particularly, families and children, to build the participating children’s character and enhance their academic performance.
 We operate a very vibrant clients-choice food program around which we wrap afterschool activities for children as well as activities for senior citizens.
 Our food pantry is adjudged by the Food Bank for the City of New York the largest in the Bronx.
 We feed without charges an average of fifteen thousand diverse household members monthly distributing well above two million pounds of assorted nutritious foods to alleviate food insecurity in our community.